 No matter how many times you save the world, it always manages to get back in jeopardy again.
 Sometimes I just want it to stay saved!
 You know, for a little bit?
 I feel like the maid; I just cleaned up this mess!
 Can we keep it clean for... for ten minutes!

 Well, guess what?
 The same sentiments can be applied to website maintenance.
 No matter how well a site has been built or how many times you've updated things in the past, there will ALWAYS be more to do.
-Inevitably, your services will change, you'll need to enter new dates on a calendar, updates will be made available for your content management system (like WordPress) and other elements of your site...ad infinitum, etc., amen.
+Inevitably, your services will change, you'll need to enter new dates on a calendar, updates will be made available for your content management system (like WordPress) and other elements of your site (like plugins)...ad infinitum, etc., amen.